DanielDaCosta/aurora-cluster/README.md

 # AWS Aurora Cluster
 Terraform module for building an aurora cluster using an already created VPC and Subnets.

 It creates and Aurora Cluster (Serverless or not) inside a subnet, and VPC.
-It creates the necessary Security Groups, and also the security group for the EC2 bastion if necessary
+It creates the necessary Security Groups, and also, if necessary, the security group for the EC2 bastion.

 # Requirements